chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 1. Go back to Apigee, click on **Project** > **Download Revision** at the top-right of the Deploy tab.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-download-revision" ext="png" width="394" height="358" class="ml-li text-center" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task1-apigee-proxy-download-revision.png" width="394" height="358" class="ml-li text-center" %}

 {:start="2"}
 2. Extract the downloaded zip file to your local storage.